 - 1.1 Attached is the Council's Medium Term Financial Strategy (MTFS) for the five years 2014/15 to 2018/19.
 The MTFS is designed to provide a strategic link between available financial resources and the Council's corporate policy priorities, and to ensure that the Council sets a budget which is robust and sustainable in order that it can deliver the aspirations in line with its strategic objectives. - 1.2 The report details the estimated financial resources available to the Council and identifies how they will be utilised to support the achievement of the Council's priorities.
 The report also identifies the key financial risks facing the Council over the life of the forecast.
-The Council's Revenue Budget expenditure and Forecast, Capital Programme and Useable Reserves and Balances Policy are also set out in the report. - 1.3 The document may be updated as a result of the decisions made by Cabinet and will be presented to the Budget Council meeting of 3rd March 2015. - 1.4 The feedback from the Budget Consultation process will also be considered as part of the budget setting meeting.
+The Council's Revenue Budget expenditure and Forecast, Capital Programme, Treasury Management Strategy and Useable Reserves and Balances Policy are also set out in the report. - 1.3 The report includes the proposals of Cabinet as resolved at its meeting of 11th February 2015. - 1.4 The feedback from the Budget Consultation process will also be considered as part of the budget setting meeting. - 1.5 A link to the draft budget book for 2015/16 is provided below.
+The budget book provides the detailed resource allocations for services provided by the Council for the coming year.